Jurand76/rsschool-cv/cv.md

 ##### March 2002 - September 2006 | Poland

-Applications in DeltaV Emmerson Process Management software
+1. Applications in DeltaV Emmerson Process Management software
+2. Implementation of solutions at the factories

 #### Work for companies: